harrietrc/loadimpact-docs/jekyll/_v4/test-running/test-scheduling.md

 <h1>Background</h1>

 It's not always feasible to be able to trigger a test to run when you need it.
-The scheduling option in Load Impact allows you to configure a test to execute at a particular time, and on a regular interval, if needed.
+The scheduling option in LoadImpact allows you to configure a test to execute at a particular time, and on a regular interval, if needed.

 Some reasons include, but are not limited to:
 - You need to test a production system and want to do it during hours with minimal usage